Moon Knight (miniseries): Writing

 Michael Kastelein, Beau DeMayo, Peter Cameron, Sabir Pirzada, Alex Meenehan, Rebecca Kirsch, Matthew Orton, and Danielle Iman serve as writers on the series, with an archeologist specializing in Egyptian tombs consulting with the writers.
 Feige likened the series to the Indiana Jones franchise while exploring Egyptology, two aspects that were a large part of Slater's pitch given that he wanted to tell a "dark, complex story" mixed with "big, fun, supernatural, Amblin-style magic".
-Slater said he wanted the series to have a similar tone to Raiders of the Lost Ark (1981) and Ghostbusters (1984), and bring some horror aspects and monsters to the MCU.
-He wanted to push the limits with how dark a Marvel series could be, which Feige and Marvel Studios were supportive of.
-The Mummy (1999) was also an inspiration.
+Slater said he wanted the series to have a similar tone to the films Raiders of the Lost Ark (1981) and Ghostbusters (1984), and bring some horror aspects and monsters to the MCU.
+He wanted to push the limits of how dark a Marvel series could be, which Feige and Marvel Studios were supportive of.
+The film The Mummy (1999) was also an inspiration.
 Feige said there was a clear difference in tone between Moon Knight and the other Marvel Studios Disney+ series released at that point, adding that the studio worked with Disney+ to push the boundaries on how much of Moon Knight's brutality they could present in the series.

 Feige said title character's mental illness was a unique aspect of the series, which primarily focuses on his psychological trauma.
 Dr. Paul Puri, a board-certified psychiatrist and an assistant clinical professor at UCLA, served as a consultant for the series regarding its depictions of mental illness.
 Diab did caution that though the creatives were respectful of dissociative identity disorder (DID), the series still exists in a fictional, supernatural world and some elements were "over-dramatize[d]".
 He suggested using reflections to portray the conversation scenes between Grant and Spector, which became a recurring theme of Moon Knight.
 The series draws on the character's more modern interpretations in the comics regarding DID, such as each identity losing a sense of time when not in control.
 Each episode's end credits conclude with a message encouraging viewers to visit the website of the National Alliance on Mental Illness to learn more about DID.
 Jeff Lemire and Greg Smallwood's run in the comics served as primary inspiration for the series.
 The Bill Sienkiewicz and Warren Ellis runs on the character were also inspirations for their visuals and the introduction of the Mr. Knight persona, respectively.
 Executive producer Grant Curtis said the series explored identity and "finding one's true self", adding that Grant and Spector would look to "reconcile portions of [their] past, present and potential future that [they don't] necessarily agree with".
 Isaac believed the series would be "experiential" for viewers to connect with "the psychological horror of not knowing what's happening and the slow revelations of the truth" that came with portraying the character's DID.
 Slater added that the creatives took the series' depiction of mental health seriously, researching the disorder and aiming for Moon Knight to have a positive portrayal and message regarding mental health.